eqan/Embeddable-AI-Customer-Support-Widget/readme.md

   - **All form requirements are met within the application.**
 - **Send email notification to support team with form details:** Fulfilled using EmailJS.
 - **Send auto-confirmation email to the user:** Fulfilled using EmailJS.
 - **Generate a support ticket ID for tracking:** Fulfilled.
-A support ticket ID is generated for tracking, as shown in the email example.
+A support ticket ID is generated for tracking, as shown in the email example and all support tickets along with their status(Open|Closed|Inprogress) saved in the database for tracking.

 **Demo Screenshots:**